-Hundreds of women — at present, 856 and counting — have filed lawsuits against German drug company Bayer over the last two years, claiming that the popular IUD Mirena is causing severe neurological side effects.
-Experts who have been following the case, however, say that more research is needed before a connection can be made between the contraceptive and the disorder.
+Over the past two years, 856 people have filed lawsuits against German drug company Bayer, claiming that the popular IUD Mirena is causing neurological side effects, Rewire reports.
+Experts who have been following the case, however, say that more research is needed before a connection can be made between the contraceptive and the disorder addressed in the complaint.

 Side effects of the device are not unlike the side effects found with any contraceptive: weight gain, nausea, cramping, or abdominal and pelvic pain, to name a few.
-IUD-specific side effects such as expulsion or perforation are common and listed directly on the product label.
+IUD-specific side effects such as expulsion or perforation are also possible, and listed directly on the product label.

-That is important to note because the complaint lodged in this most recent set of lawsuits pertains to something that is not listed on the label: a neurological disorder that falsely resembles a tumor.
+That complaint lodged in this most recent set of lawsuits pertains to something that is not listed on the label: a neurological disorder that falsely resembles a tumor.
 The disorder is known as pseudotumor cerebri, or idiopathic intracranial hypertension — a fancy way to say increased pressure on the brain.
 The Mayo Clinic lists symptoms of the condition as including headaches, worsening vision, tinnitus, ringing in the ears, and nausea.
 At present, the cause of the disorder is unknown, though factors like obesity, some medications, and various health problems are among the risk factors.

 This story was originally published on December 8, 2018.
 It has been updated with additional reporting.